 The program offers an outstanding clinical anesthesia experience tailored to meet and exceed individual educational and long-term professional goals.
 Regardless of the type of practice entered — academic versus private practice or personally performed versus medically directed anesthesia — graduates have the knowledge and skills required to succeed and to advance the field of anesthesiology and the health care system of the future.

-As the first integrated, multispecialty group practice in the world and consistently one of the top hospitals in the United States according to the U.S. News & World Report Best Hospitals list, Mayo Clinic gives you the opportunity to train in a highly supportive and collaborative environment that fosters the highest standard of medical care.
+As the first integrated, multispecialty group practice in the world and consistently atop the Top Hospitals according to the U.S. News & World Report Best Hospitals list, Mayo Clinic gives you the opportunity to train in a highly supportive and collaborative environment that fosters the highest standard of medical care.